nim-lang/Nim/doc/manual.md

 There are two major methods of selecting the best matching candidate, namely counting and disambiguation.
 Counting takes precedence to disambiguation.
 In counting, each parameter is given a category and the number of parameters in each category is counted.
-The categories are listed above and are in order of precedence.
 For example, if a candidate with one exact match is compared to a candidate with multiple generic matches and zero exact matches, the candidate with an exact match will win.

 In the following, `count(p, m)` counts the number of matches of the matching category `m` for the routine `p`.